 Smart Magnetic Paint/Plaster from Smarter Surfaces USA is also known to be one of the strongest products that claim to help achieve much better results.

 Since I haven’t used any of these products personally, I recommend checking the consumer reviews before you try them.

 How Well Do They Work?

-Magnetic paints does work well in certain situations.
+Magnetic paints do work well in certain situations.

-However, how strong do they work will usually depend on how well they are applied.
+However, how strong they work will usually depend on how well they are applied.

 For example, if you use a sheet of steel and apply two to three coats of magnetic paint over it, you can get a stronger hold.